thalescomp/Project-Descriptions-for-Review/Front End/Building the Prototype.md

 ### Project Instructions

 0. Download and unzip `building-the-prototype.zip` from the downloadables section.
-Inside, you'll find `card.html` (the HTML), `clownfish.jpg`, and the `design-prototype.pdf` (the design prototype).
+Inside, you'll find `card.html`, `styles.css`, `clownfish.jpg`, and the `design-prototype.pdf`.
-1. To complete the project, open `card.html` in your text editor and add the proper CSS to recreate the design prototype.
-You'll need to modify the HTML to include class attributes and use selectors to specify the elements you want to style.
+1. To complete the project, add the proper CSS to `styles.css` to recreate the design prototype.
+Also, modify `card.html` to include class attributes and use selectors to specify the elements you want to style.
+Make sure to link to your stylesheet in `card.html` or else your CSS will not be applied to your webpage.
 2. The CSS should include at least:
-    - the use of Roboto font
     - the use of italicized text for the animal's interesting fact
     - the use of bolded labels for the animal's list items (e.g. 'Habitat')
     - a border around the animal's name, image, and information